repole/drowsy/README.rst

 GraphQL type features in a REST API using SQLAlchemy and Marshmallow.

-Aims to provide a similar feature set to GraphQL, and shares some similarities with projects like Django-Tastypie and Flask-RESTful while also being web framework agnostic.
+Drowsy aims to provide a similar feature set to GraphQL, and shares some similarities with projects like Django-Tastypie and Flask-RESTful while also being web framework agnostic.

 Get started by visiting our Docs_ and checking out the Quickstart section.

 Key Features
 ------------
-Given a series of SQLAlchemy_ models, corresponding schemas and resources based off those models can be easily defined (or dynamically generated).
+Given a series of SQLAlchemy_ models, corresponding Marshmallow_ schemas and Drowsy resources based off those models can be easily defined (or dynamically generated).
 By using those resources, the following features are made available:

 * Filter any resource collection by any field or nested resource field.
 Filters are not limited to an equality check, but can also handle ``>``, ``>=``,